Disposal at Sea Publications

-Public consultations occured in the winter 2003.
+Public consultations occurred in the winter 2003.
 A consultation report has been prepared.

-To be completed using compatible word-processing software, printed out, and submitted with supporting documents to your nearest Program Office.
+To be completed using compatible word-processing software, printed out, and submitted with supporting documents to your nearest Disposal at Sea Program Office.

-Alternatively, hard copies of the application form for a disposal at sea permit may be obtained from your nearest Disposal at Sea Regional Office.
+Alternatively, hard copies of the application form for a disposal at sea permit may be obtained from your nearest Disposal at Sea Program Office.

 The application must contain proof that a notice of the application was published in a newspaper of general circulation in the vicinity of the proposed loading and disposal activities to satisfy CEPA.

-Examples of a permit and of an amendment as published in the Canada Gazette.
+Examples of a permit and of an amendment as published on the CEPA Environmental Registry.